-Important Search Trends That Could Influence Online Revenues of 2018
+Important Search Trends That Could Influence Online Revenues

 How often has it been proclaimed that SEO is dead only to have it rejuvenated again!
 SEO is alive and kicking and will remain so as long as search engines rule.
 As the number of online businesses increases, the demand for SEO will also increase.
 The Giant search engine –Google– ever on the alert to increase user experience has evolved its algorithms and shifted its goalposts to ensure that relevance and quality are always rewarded and websites adopting illicit means to rank higher will be penalized.